Femchengdu/routing_in_react/README.md

 ### `Project aims`

-In this project, I practice using the router package library to parse the url paths	to create the feeling of a multipage application.
+In this project, I practice using the router-router and react-router-dom libraries to parse the url paths to create the feeling of a multipage application.